Main Menu

 Summary

 Mathis Wagner is a Partner in the Antitrust and Competition Practice.
-He is an expert in the economics of monopolization and price fixing; the empirical methods used in antitrust and competition analysis, including the estimation of damages and civil penalties; and the analysis of issues related to labor markets, including noncompete and non-solicitation clauses.
+He is an expert in the economics of monopolization and price fixing; the empirical methods used in antitrust analysis and class action litigation, including the estimation of damages and civil penalties in antitrust and consumer protection cases; and the analysis of issues related to labor markets, including noncompete and non-solicitation clauses.

 Dr. Wagner was the testifying expert in a noncompete/non-solicitation case (DaVita Inc. v.
 AIN) and in A.A. et al. v.
-Nancy T. Buckner and performed economic and statistical analysis related to certain aspects of the Alabama Department of Human Resources’s administration of the foster care system.
+Nancy T. Buckner and performed economic and statistical analysis related to certain aspects of the Alabama foster care system.
 He has provided consulting and expert support in monopolization cases on behalf of plaintiffs and defendants in a variety of industries; cases include NFL Sunday Ticket Antitrust Litigation, Epic v.
 Google, Veeva v.
 IQVIA, American Express Anti-Steering Rules Antitrust Litigation, Sandoz v.
 United Therapeutics Corporation, and Apple v.
 Qualcomm.
-His work on cartel/collusion cases includes supporting the testifying expert in estimating plaintiff-specific damages in In re Rail Freight Fuel Surcharge Antitrust Litigation.
-He has provided consulting and expert support in calculating deterrent civil penalties on behalf of plaintiffs related to deceptive trade practices and the misuse of biometric information.
+His work on cartel/collusion cases includes supporting the testifying expert in estimating plaintiff-specific damages in In re Rail Freight Fuel Surcharge Antitrust Litigation and providing consulting and expert support on issues of competitive effects and estimating damages on behalf of defendants in Henry et al. v.
+Brown University et al. He has provided consulting and expert support in calculating deterrent civil penalties on behalf of plaintiffs related to deceptive trade practices and the misuse of biometric information.

 Before joining Bates White, Dr. Wagner was a faculty member at Boston College, where he taught microeconomics and labor economics courses at both the undergraduate and graduate levels.
 Dr. Wagner has extensive experience consulting with the World Bank, including on survey design and analysis and program evaluation.
 He has published in peer-reviewed journals such as the Journal of Health Economics, Journal of Labor Economics, World Bank Economic Review, Experimental Economics, Economic Inquiry, and the Scandinavian Journal of Economics.